meetecho/janus-gateway/README.md

 Janus is an open source, general purpose, WebRTC gateway designed and developed by [Meetecho](http://www.meetecho.com).
-This version of the gateway can only be installed on Linux systems: next versions will take into account cross compilation on different environments.
+This version of the gateway can be installed on Linux, OSX and Windows systems.

 For some online demos and documentations, make sure you pay the [project website](http://janus.conf.meetecho.com/) a visit!